jceha/NewRepo/README.md

 # About
-- Fall 2017, Ph.D. in the David R. Cheriton School of Computer Science at the University of Waterloo, working in the Human-Computer Interaction Lab with Professor Dr. Edith Law.
+- Starting September 2017 - Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo

-- July 2016, graduated _cum laude_ from the University of Groningen with an M.Sc. in Human-Machine Communication
+- 2014-2016 - M.Sc. in Human-Machine Communication _cum laude_, University of Groningen

-- 2014-2016, alongside M.Sc. completed the Honours Master ‘High Tech Systems and Materials’ at the University of Groningen for which I interned at Philips Consumer Lifestyle in Drachten, and for the Master Work co-developed and built an electromyography directed 3D-printed robotic hand
+- 2014-2016 - Honours Master ‘High Tech Systems and Materials’, University of Groningen

-- May 2014 graduated from the University of British Columbia with a B.Sc. in Cognitive Systems: Cognition and Brain
+- 2009-2014 - B.Sc. in Cognitive Systems: Cognition and Brain, University of British Columbia

 # Research